 Normally one tries to avoid getting themselves into hot water, but in Rotorua, it’s highly encouraged and people have been doing it here for centuries.

-Chilly winter weather gives you the best excuse to take advantage of the abundance of geothermal hot pools and spas here, so pack your favourite swim gear and head to Rotorua for a toasty dose of relaxation and pampering.
+Chilly temperatures give you the best excuse to take advantage of the abundance of Rotorua hot pools and spas here, so pack your favourite swim gear and head to Rotorua for a toasty dose of relaxation and pampering.

-Polynesian Spa (above) is the place to start – it’s where the geothermal bathing experience in New Zealand originated.
+Polynesian Spa is the place to start – it’s where the geothermal bathing experience in New Zealand originated 50 years ago.
 As soon as you dip your toe in the water in one of the 28 hot pools along the edge of Lake Rotorua, you’ll see – and feel – why this place is world famous.

 The spa’s geothermal hot mineral waters are sourced from two natural springs, giving you the option of relieving tired muscles, aches and pains in the slightly acidic Priest Spring waters, or nourishing your skin in the alkaline waters of the Rachel Spring.
 Of course, you can try both types, and add in a dip into the cold plunge pool for some rejuvenating hot-cold therapy.

-This Māori-owned valley is known as the fiercest of the geothermal areas, so plan plenty of time here as you’ll want to walk through the incredible geothermal park (with a guide or self-guided) before enjoying a soak in the unique mud bath followed by a hot soak in the mineral-rich waters of the hot pool.
+This Māori-owned valley is known as the fiercest of the geothermal areas, so plan plenty of time here as you’ll want to walk through the incredible geothermal park (with a guide or self-guided) before enjoying a soak in the unique mud pools followed by a hot soak in the mineral-rich waters of the thermal pools.

-Compared to the historic Polynesian Spa and Hell’s Gate, Secret Spot Hot Tubs (pictured at top) is a newby but you wouldn’t know it by the popularity it’s experienced since opening in late 2019.
+Compared to the historic Polynesian Spa and Hell’s Gate, Secret Spot Hot Tubs is a newby, having opened in late 2019.
 It’s a favourite end-of-ride treat for mountain bikers, but it’s by no means exclusionary to non-riders – all are welcome.

 If you have just a short time to spend relaxing, do it here by reviving your feet and lower legs in what might be the world’s first Shinny Dip.
 Shinny Dipping is free with the purchase of a beverage, and in winter Secret Spot has their famous mulled wine at the ready, as well as barista-made coffee, hot tea, and a selection of cold drinks both alcoholic and not.